Originally published on the ECOreport (Now Cortes Currents)

 - Similarly, there is no evidence that any of the organizations being defamed took a kick-back.

-- The alleged kick-backs were supposedly made through the Strathcona Regional District’s grant in aid program.
+- Though the alleged kick-backs were supposedly made through the Strathcona Regional District’s grant in aid program.
 Two of the eight organizations being defamed were not in the program at that time (i.e. – no kickback).
 The remaining six organizations have been in the program for years and applied for their 2018 grant anywhere from days to a month before the GoFundMe campaign was launched.

 - This petition is not the only recent irregularity traced back to a small group of people attacking Noba Anderson.
 However it is the only case where the identities of the accusers is known.
 (Listen to the podcast for more).